D'erlanger: Reunited: 2007–2012

-On March 14, 2007, the greatest hits album and DVD Pandora was released.
-Also released that same day on Cutting Edge, a sub label of Avex Group, was D'erlanger's first release of new material in 17 years, their third album Lazzaro.
+Following the disbandment, the four members of D'erlanger remained close and met relatively often, such as attending each other's concerts.
+In 2005, they began the process of reuniting.
+On March 14, 2007, D'erlanger released their third studio album, Lazzaro.
+Containing their first new material in 17 years, it was released by Cutting Edge, a sub label of Avex Group.
+Also released that same day, was a greatest hits album and DVD Pandora was released.
 On April 22, they played their "rejuvenation performance" entitled Bara Iro no Sekai - Rosy Eyesight at Zepp Tokyo, which was released on DVD on September 19.
 On September 22, 2007, D'erlanger held Abstinence's Door #001, which was an event where themselves, Mucc and Merry performed.

 They released the single "Zakuro" on March 19, 2008.
 It includes "Love Anymore", which was first composed by Cipher when he was sixteen years old and included on the "Blue" demo tape under the name "Telephon", with new lyrics by Kyo.
 The band released their fourth album The Price of Being a Rose is Loneliness on April 30.
 They then embarked on the D'erlanger Tour '08 -A Rose Insane- tour.
 The tour started on May 6 with the D'erlanger 25th Anniversary concert at the Nihon Budokan.
 Footage from this concert was released on December 10, as the Bara Iro no Jinsei -La Vie en Rose- DVD.
 D'erlanger held Abstinence's Door #002 on September 21, Inoran, Merry and heidi. performed.
 Abstinence's Door #003 was held on November 8, with the Underneath and La;Cen-zhow. performing.
 The following day was Abstinence's Door #004, where lynch., Sadie and the Underneath performed.

 D'erlanger have held several of their Abstinence's Door events at Studio Coast.

-On July 25, 2009 they played in Taipei, Taiwan.
+On July 25, 2009, they played in Taipei, Taiwan.
 It was the band's first performance in a foreign country.
 D'erlanger performed at the V-Rock Festival '09 on October 24, the show was broadcast live worldwide on the festival's official website.
 They also held a gig in South Korea on October 30.
 The band then released their fifth album, the self-titled D'erlanger, on November 11, 2009.
 The album includes a studio version of "Easy Make, Easy Mark", a song they wrote and played back in the '80s.